biolDataScience/biolDataScience.github.io/content/policies.md

 ## Attendance Policy

-The lab-based, hands on course design really depends on students being in class, for every session.
+The lab-based, hands-on course design really depends on students being in class, for every session.
 I expect students to make every effort attend every class.
 I cannot accommodate scheduling conflicts that would cause a student to regularly miss part of class.
 However, I recognize that now and again an occasional absence will be unavoidable.
 Please notify the instructor beforehand if possible.
 I will not require any note or explanation and trust you to make the right decisions for your own education, but advanced notice may help ameliorate the disruption.
 Keep up with the reading assignments while you are away and we will all work with you to get you back up to speed on what you miss.